CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 This Code provides the basis for the Company to continue a tradition of high ethical business standards, but it does not describe all applicable laws or policies.
 The Company has additional policies and procedures that supplement this Code, which are available on the Company's Intranet on the Wire.
 You are responsible for familiarizing yourself with these policies.
 Any employee who violates or fails to meet the standards of this Code or its supplemental policies, or retaliates against another employee for raising questions regarding potential violations of the Code or its supplemental policies, may be subject to disciplinary action, up to and including termination of employment.

-The Code is a statement of policies for the individual and business conduct of each Team Member and does not, in any way, constitute an employment contract or an assurance of continued employment or engagement.
+The Code is a statement of policies for your individual and business conduct and does not, in any way, constitute an employment contract or an assurance of continued employment or engagement.

 1.2 Meeting Our Shared Obligations